Organic Acid Testing: Brain Fog, Anxiety & Fatigue

 How Bacterial Metabolites May Influence Mental Wellbeing

-Organic Acid Testing measures specific bacterial and yeast metabolites—by-products of microbial metabolism in the gut.
+Elevated levels of the Clostridia metabolite HPHPA (4-hydroxyphenylpropionic acid) have been associated with altered dopamine-to-norepinephrine conversion, as described by Shaw (2010).
+Organic Acid Testing measures these specific bacterial and yeast metabolites — by-products of microbial metabolism in the gut.
 Elevated levels of certain compounds may indicate dysbiosis and increased metabolic stress, which can indirectly affect neurotransmitter balance, mitochondrial function, and neuroinflammatory pathways.
+Strandwitz (2018) further demonstrated that specific gut bacteria can modulate gamma-aminobutyric acid (GABA) production, a key inhibitory neurotransmitter associated with anxiety regulation.

 Other Key Marker Categories in OAT